Mortuary temple of Hatshepsut

-The mortuary temple of Hatshepsut (Ḏsr-ḏsrw) is a mortuary temple built during the reign of Pharaoh Hatshepsut of the Eighteenth Dynasty of Egypt.
+The mortuary temple of Hatshepsut (Ḏsr-ḏsrw) was built during the reign of Pharaoh Hatshepsut of the Eighteenth Dynasty of Egypt.
 (Note: Proposed dates for Hatshepsut's reign: c.
 1502–1482 BC, c.
 1498–1483 BC, c.
 1479–1458 BC, c.
 1473–1458 BC, c.
 1472–1457 BC.)
 Located opposite the city of Luxor, it is considered to be a masterpiece of ancient architecture.
 (Note: An introduction by the Egyptologists and curators at the Metropolitan Museum of Art in New York Catharine H. Roehrig, Renée Dreyfus, and Cathleen A. Keller: 'During this period Egyptian artists reinterpreted the traditional forms of art and architecture with an originality that is exemplified in Hatshepsut's temple at Deir el-Bahri in western Thebes, one of the great architectural wonders of the ancient world'.
 A statement by the archaeologist Dieter Arnold: 'A masterpiece of pharaonic temple architecture and indeed of architecture world wide, the building was certainly designed by one of the greatest temple builders of ancient Egypt'.
 A commentary by Zbigniew Szafrański, former director of the Polish Archaeological and Conservation Expedition at the Temple of Hatshepsut at Deir el-Bahari: 'An explosion of artistic creativity by Hatshepsut is exemplified in her temple at Deir el-Bahari.
 Landscape, terraced architecture and sculpture created one of the great architectural wonders of the ancient world.
 It is a masterpiece of pharaonic temple architecture'.)
 Its three massive terraces rise above the desert floor and into the cliffs of Deir el-Bahari.
 Hatshepsut's tomb, KV20, lies inside the same massif capped by El Qurn, a pyramid for her mortuary complex.
 At the edge of the desert, 1 km east, connected to the complex by a causeway, lies the accompanying valley temple.
 Across the river Nile, the whole structure points towards the monumental Eighth Pylon, Hatshepsut's most recognizable addition to the Temple of Karnak and the site from which the procession of the Beautiful Festival of the Valley departed.
-Its axes identify the temple's twin functions: its central east-west axis served to receive the barque of Amun-Re at the climax of the festival, while its north-south axis represented the life cycle of the pharaoh from coronation to rebirth.
+Its axes identify the temple's twin functions: Its central east-west axis served to receive the barque of Amun-Re at the climax of the festival, while its north-south axis represented the life cycle of the pharaoh from coronation to rebirth.